 It’s important to add the spirits a tablespoon or two at a time.
 Adding the booze slowly helps ensure that your eggnog cocktail has bourbon throughout.

 Now the hard part.
 Put the bourbon eggnog into a jar and store it in the fridge for at least 24 hours to let it cure.
 Letting it steep for up to a week is even better.

 As it sits in the fridge, it will become increasingly fragrant.
 Don’t worry, with the amount of sugar and bourbon in the mixture, you’re not in danger of it going bad.

 Once cured, shake up the jar vigorously and add in 3 cups of heavy cream whipped until thick, but not to soft peaks.
 Fold the whipped cream into the yolk/bourbon mixture in a large mixing bowl.
 Next, add 3 cups of half and half (more if you want your eggnog less thick), and fold to combine.

-Taste test the eggnog, you might need to add more bourbon, but the bourbon taste expands as it sits, so I usually make mine a few days before I want to drink it so it’s got a lovely bourbon bouquet wafting off the top.
-I usually end up testing it the day I serve it and adding bourbon to taste.
+Taste test the eggnog, because you may need to add more liquor.
+However, keep in mind that it expands as it sits.
+It’s best if you make it a few days before you want to drink it.
+This way, it has a lovely bourbon bouquet wafting off the top.

 Recommended Bar Tools

 You don’t need every slick, beautiful bar tool out there, but there are several I’ll recommend.
 (As an Amazon Associate I earn from qualifying purchases.
 However, that does not affect the cost of the items below.)
 My favorite pieces usually come from the Cocktail Kingdom section of Amazon:

 You may already have these bar essentials, but just in case: